sadainiqrar/handbooks/Frontend/Assignments/GitNotes/README.md

 # GitNotes!

 Why Gists are so popular?
 In open source community you want to create content & share it with people.
-With Gists you can create public content, code fragment, configuration files & files.
+With Gists you can create public content, code fragment & configuration files.
 You can share it with people, search it on Github, save it to your profile & much more.
 In this assignment you are going to provide a better solution for Managing Gists

 ## Screens Flow